wsnewman/learning_ros/Part_3/pcl_utils/README.md

 viewable within Rviz.

 ## Example usage
-An example pcd file is contained in "kinect_clr_snapshot.pcd" within the repository, Part_3/jinx_pcd.
+An example pcd file is contained in "kinect_clr_snapshot" within the repository, Part_3/jinx_pcd.
+This file is ASCII and human readable (e.g. using gedit).
 Start up a roscore, start up Rviz.
 In another terminal, navigate to the directory containing the point-cloud file.
 Run display_pcd_file or find_plane_pcd_file.
-Respond to the prompt with a valid PCD file name (e.g. kinect_clr_snapshot.pcd).
+Respond to the prompt with a valid PCD file name (e.g. kinect_clr_snapshot).